 But to his surprise, none came.
 Instead, she turned around and began walking casually back into the stateroom.
-She clapped her hands once, and hollered something in French.
-And like a horde of ghosts summoned by a medium, three servants appeared from another hallway, relaxed and attentive.
+She clapped her hands once and hollered something in French.
+Like a horde of ghosts summoned by a medium, three servants appeared from another hallway, relaxed and attentive.
 She exchanged a few words with them and then looked back to Ethan.
 “Come,” she said.
 “I would speak with you.”
 She then turned and resumed her stroll toward the pair of couches nearest the center of the room.

 For a moment, Ethan stood there utterly perplexed, his stream of blood still spiraling around him.
 Was this some kind of trick?
 Was she baiting him to let his guard down?
 She seemed to have let her own lapse.
 This was his chance.
 One final attack, aimed right at the base of her skull, would buy Sara’s future.
-Just before he could commit his blood to the strike, however, a pang of apprehension talked him down from it.
+Right before he could commit his blood to the strike, however, a pang of apprehension talked him down from it.
 He knew full well that the Viscountess would never allow the attack to land.
 It would only seal his doom faster and more horrifically.

 “Please,” the woman said from where she sat upon the couch, “come and sit.
 There is nothing for you to fear.”

-As he neared, Lady Descoteaux pronounced a fluent barrage of guttural consonants and airy vowels at a pair of the servants.
+As he neared, Lady Descoteaux pronounced a fluent barrage of guttural consonants and ethereal vowels at a pair of the servants.
 Ethan’s French was long past its expiry date, but he thought he made out the words take them.
-His clumsy translation was verified when the servants swooped over to the corpses in the hall behind him and began dragging them away–to where he dared not imagine.
+His clumsy translation was verified when the servants swooped over to the corpses in the hall behind him and began dragging them away—to where he dared not imagine.
 To the third servant, she pronounced something that sounded suspiciously like wine, and he fled the word with a remarkable haste.